SELECTED Publications

 Neural manifolds for the control of movement

-Juan A. Gallego, Matthew G. Perich, Lee E. Miller, Sara A. Solla.
+Juan A. Gallego, Matthew G. Perich, Lee E. Miller, Sara A. Solla

 In this perspective article, we propose that cortical computation is not based on the independent modulation of the activity of single neurons, but on specific population-wide activity patterns that span a neural manifold.